 The rise in junk hotel fees, however, is just plain greedy.

 They were supposed to!
-Early in 2023, the Biden administration declared war on all junk fees, but instead of backing down and stating clear daily rates, many hotels have gotten even sneakier.
+Early in 2023, the Biden administration declared war on all junk fees, but instead of backing down and stating clear daily rates, many

 Many hotels are driving up their average daily room rates using hidden fees.
 One of the most common complaints of junk fees this summer has been cleaning surcharges and resort fees, or rather ‘destination’ fees.